 Current interests in Dr. Laubenbacher’s research group include the development of multi-scale computational models of disease processes, in particular the immune response to respiratory fungal pathogens, the role of iron in tumor growth, and the control of heterogeneous biofilms.
 Another interest is the use of advanced data science methods to analyze routinely collected healthcare data.

 The Geller Undergraduate Lecture Series was founded in 2016 as the Mathematics Undergraduate Research Lecture to provide a venue for undergraduate students to interact with leading researchers from outside Texas A&M who have also demonstrated a deep interest in and capacity for student mentoring.
 It was renamed in 2018 to honor Dr. Sue Geller, a longtime Texas A&M mathematician as well as the founder and longtime director of Texas A&M Mathematics Honors, the first department-level honors program at Texas A&M. Known to students as Dr. Sue, Geller has supervised more than 100 masters students and has mentored an uncountable (although finite) number of undergraduates.
-Her honors include the Ron Barnes Distinguished Service to Students Award from the Texas section of the Mathematical Association of America and the Texas A&M University Distinguished Service Award in Individual Student Relationships.
+Her honors include the Ron Barnes Distinguished Service to Students Award from the Texas section of the Mathematical Association of America and the Texas A&M Association of Former Students Distinguished Achievement Award for Student Relations.

 # # # # # # # # # #